Education activities include:

-- Internal “OPEN YOUR MIND” seminar series for ALL staff (academic, administrative, and technical) and students
+- Internal “THREESIS” seminar series for ALL staff (academic, administrative, and technical) and students

 - Development of a mentorship programme with St. Angela’s College in Co.
 Sligo

 - Regular seminars on topics of national and global interest.
-We have hosted talks not only by NUIG leading researchers, but also by figures of national prominence including the Science Writer Mary Mulvihill and the late Brendan McWilliams (long time Irish Times meteorologist).
-We will be initiating an annual series which will aim to bring in a figure of major global importance in the area of the Environment.
+We host talks not only by NUIG leading researchers, but also by figures of national and international prominence including the Science Writer Mary Mulvihill, the late Brendan McWilliams (long time Irish Times meteorologist), Climate Change advisor to the Obama Government Dr. Dan Schrag, and leading sustainability author and campaigner Mr. Tony Juniper (recorded lectures available on our visiting speakers page).

-- Work closely will local community ogranizations to organize and/or support such as the annual Beachwatch litter pick-up event
+- Work closely will local community organizations and NGOs to organize and/or support environment initiatives such as the annual Beachwatch litter pick-up event

 - Annual institute “open days”